China to Boost Military Spending but Falls Short of U.S.

 Although China has become the second-biggest defense spender in the world, it’s investment still pales in comparison to that of the United States.

 Trump has proposed increasing America’s defense and security spending by $54 billion while putting the budgets of other lower-priority government agencies on the chopping block.
-It would be a 10 percent increase for fiscal year 2018 on the current spending figure, which already totals close to $600 billion.
+It’s a 10 percent increase for fiscal year 2018 on the current spending figure, which already totals close to $600 billion.

 Meanwhile, the increase of China’s defense budget of about 67 billion yuan ($9.7 billion) would push the total defense budget past the 1 trillion yuan ($145 billion) mark for the first time, Reuters reported.